-Learn which Adobe apps run natively on Apple computers that use the Apple silicon M1 chip.
+Learn which Adobe apps run natively on Mac computers with Apple silicon.

-The following apps run natively on Apple M1 computers.
+The following apps run natively on Mac computers with Apple silicon.

-We continue to test and optimize other apps for Apple computers that use the M1 chip.
+We also continue to test and optimize other apps for Mac computers with Apple silicon.

-You can install the following apps on computers powered by the Apple M1 chip.
-They run using Rosetta 2 technology.
-The apps may initially take longer to open while Rosetta 2 translates them for use in your M1 computer.
+If you're on Mac computers with Apple silicon, you can install the following apps using Rosetta 2 technology.
+The apps may initially take longer to open while Rosetta 2 translates them for use in your Mac computer.

-You can install Rosetta 2 by launching any installed Intel-based app on your M1 computer.
+You can install Rosetta 2 by launching any installed Intel-based app on your Mac computers with Apple silicon.
 Alternatively, you can open Terminal and run the following command:

-You can download these apps on your M1 device directly from creativecloud.adobe.com/apps.
+You can download these apps on Mac computers with Apple silicon directly from creativecloud.adobe.com/apps.
 The Creative Cloud desktop app automatically installs with your app.

-Yes, you can install plug-ins or extensions on Apple M1 computers from the Stock and Marketplace tab in the Creative Cloud desktop app.
+Yes, you can install plug-ins or extensions on Mac computers with Apple silicon from the Stock and Marketplace tab in the Creative Cloud desktop app.

-Photoshop only supports the new plug-ins (based on UXP, under Plugins in the menu) natively on Apple M1.
+Note: Photoshop only supports the new plug-ins (based on UXP, under Plugins in the menu) natively on Mac computers with Apple silicon.
 If you want to use legacy plug-ins (under Window in the menu), run Photoshop in the Rosetta mode.
 If you are a developer, check if you can migrate your plug-ins from CEP to UXP.

 Yes.
 We have no plans to stop support for Apple devices with Intel processors.

 Select Apple menu () > About This Mac.
-The name of the chip in your computer is displayed next to Chip.
+The name of the processor or chip in your computer is displayed next to Chip.